opitzconsulting/uitest.js/README.md

 Features
 ---------

-* Iframes and popups supported: iframes are good for debugging JavaScript, popups are good to see the real layout, especially for mobile applications.
+* Uses an 100% width/height iframe to see the real layout of the application during automatic tests.
+Also supports dynamically changing the viewport for mobile apps using a `<meta name="viewport">` tag.
 * Instrumentations for a page:
     - add a script or function at the beginning/end of the page
     - intercept calls to any named function on the page, no matter if the function is global or not